 Medical and Accidents

-Exclusion periods for infectious diseases such as mumps, German measles, measles and chicken pox are provided on a separate sheet in the enrolment package.
+Exclusion periods for infectious or communicable illnesses are provided on a separate sheet in the enrolment package.
 Confirmation of immunisation is required upon enrolment for all students enrolling in the ACT system.
-Departmental Policy on Infectious Diseases and Exclusion.

-The Macgregor Music Program, organised by a sub-committee of the P&C Association, provides individual professional tuition in piano and guitar.
+The Macgregor Music Tutor Program, organised by a sub-committee of the P&C Association, provides individual professional tuition in a range of instruments.
 Lessons are conducted at the school, during class time.
 Times are rotated so that students do not continually miss out on the same subject in their class.
-Concerts are held at the end of the year to enable students to experience performing in the presence of an audience.
+Recitals are held at the end of the year to enable students to experience performing in the presence of an audience.
 Further information is available from the Front Office.